Reggie Virgil

-Reggie Virgil is an American football wide receiver for the Texas Tech Red Raiders.
-He previously played for the Miami RedHawks.
+Reginald Virgil (born May 14, 2004) is an American professional football wide receiver for the Arizona Cardinals of the National Football League (NFL).
+He played college football for the Miami RedHawks and the Texas Tech Red Raiders and was selected by the Cardinals in the fifth round of the 2026 NFL draft.

-Early life and high school
+Early life

-Virgil attended high school at Mount Dora Christian Academy located in Mount Dora, Florida.
+Virgil was born on May 14, 2004 in Apopka, Florida.
+He attended Mount Dora Christian Academy in Mount Dora, Florida.
 Coming out of high school, he committed to play college football for the Miami RedHawks.

 College career

-Miami (OH)

-During his first collegiate season in 2022, he hauled in just one pass for 28 yards.
-In the 2023 season, Virgil played in 12 games, recording one reception for 34 yards and a touchdown.
-In week seven of the 2024 season, he hauled in three passes for 113 yards and two touchdowns, in a victory over Eastern Michigan.
-During the 2024 season, Virgil hauled in 41 passes for 816 yards and nine touchdowns.
-For his performance during the 2024 season, he was named second team all-MAC.
-After the conclusion of the 2024 season, Virgil decided to enter his name into the NCAA transfer portal.
+As a freshman in 2022, Virgil caught one pass for 28 yards.
+In 2023, he recorded one reception for 34 yards and a touchdown in 12 games played.
+In week 7 of the 2024 season, Virgil hauled in three passes for 113 yards and two touchdowns in a win over Eastern Michigan.
+During the 2024 season, he hauled in 41 passes for 816 yards and nine touchdowns, earning second-team all-MAC honors.
+After the season, Virgil entered his name into the NCAA transfer portal.

-Texas Tech

 Virgil transferred to play for the Texas Tech Red Raiders.
 In week one of the 2025 season, he scored the team's first touchdown of the season on a nine-yard reception.
-In week twelve of the 2025 season, he notched 107 total yards and three touchdowns on seven touches in a win over UCF.
+In week 12 of the 2025 season, Virgil notched 107 total yards and three touchdowns on seven touches in a win over UCF.